 - Output the results to a Google Sheet but you could have any CRM as an output if you wanted

 Create an Integromat account.
 Integromat is a no-code API connector service.
 They have many predefined APIs like SigParser and Gmail and Office 365 and they also let you connect to custom APIs.
-You don’t have to be a technical wizard to use this.
+You don’t have to be a technical wizard to use this.### SigParser

 Create an account with SigParser and generate a free API key.
-You’ll get 1,500 API requests for free with the key.
+You’ll get 500 API requests for 30 days to test with.
 You’ll use this in Integromat.

 Signup for a free ParallelDots.
 At the time of this writing if you create an account you get 1000 API requests per month for free.